Deploying Application JARs to Apache Geode Members

 About Deploying JAR Files and the Cluster Configuration Service

-By default, the cluster configuration service distributes deployed JAR files to all locators in the cluster.
+By default, the cluster configuration service distributes deployed JAR files to all locators in the distributed system.
 When you start a new server using

 gfsh, the locator supplies configuration files and deployed jar files to the member and writes them to the server’s directory.

-When you deploy JAR files to a cluster or member group, the JAR file is modified to indicate version information in its name.
+When you deploy JAR files to a distributed system or member group, the JAR file is modified to indicate version information in its name.
 Each JAR filename is prefixed with

 vf.gf# and contains a version number at the end of the filename.
 For example, if you deploy